 A unit of measurement we use, usually when talking about cars, is horsepower.
 But how much "power" does a horse really have?
 Here's how fast a horse can actually run.

 To answer the question of how fast one horse can actually run, we have to start by breaking down the four basic gaits of a horse.
-First, there is the four-beat walk; then the next speed up is the two-beat trot (or jog if you prefer!); then it's the three-beat gait: the canter (a.k.a. lope); and lastly, the fastest gait, the four-beat gallop.
+First, there is the four-beat walk, then the next speed up is the two-beat trot (or jog if you prefer), then it's the three-beat gait: the canter (a.k.a. lope), and lastly, the fastest gait, the four-beat gallop.

 How Fast Can a Horse Run?

 While how fast a horse can run also depends on things like breed, age, and endurance, just to name a few, American Quarter Horses are considered the fastest horse breed for short distances (with the top speed for a Quarter Horse reaching up to 55 mph!) and Thoroughbred Horses for long distances.
+Just like dogs, horses are bred for certain tasks, and a horse bred for long distance running will fare better than a horse bred for sprinting.
+Arabian horses have a running speed of up to 40 miles per hour, and they are known for their endurance, making them great horses for long distance riding.

 Gender does not play a huge difference in how fast different horses can run.
 The difference between a filly and a colt is negligible.
+Surprisingly, though, horses with long legs don't necessarily run faster than horses with shorter legs.
+Those long legs can interfere with an efficient gait, making them a detriment to a horse looking for more speed.

-How Long Can A Horse Run?
+How Long Can a Horse Run?

 Horses are known for running longer distances, and the internet is full of wild horses running free.
-A horse can run between two - two and a half miles at full gallop before they need to take a rest.
+A horse can run between two to two and a half miles at full gallop before they need to take a rest.
 However, if the speed of a horse is slowed down to a trot, a horse can go for 20-30 miles in a day.
 Keep in mind that a horse will need some breaks in between.
 It is important to know when you should take a rest, so your horse does not get injured.

 Are you the owner of a fast-galloping horse?
 Share them on the Wide Open Pets Facebook page!